norvig/paip-lisp/docs/chapter9.md

 *   Lisp automatically manages storage, and so it must periodically stop and collect the unused storage, or *garbage*.
 In early systems, this was done by periodically sweeping through all of memory, resulting in an appreciable pause.
-Modem systems tend to use incremental garbage-collection techniques, so pauses are shorter and usually unnoticed by the user (although the pauses may still be too long for real-time applications such as controlling a laboratory instrument).
+Modern systems tend to use incremental garbage-collection techniques, so pauses are shorter and usually unnoticed by the user (although the pauses may still be too long for real-time applications such as controlling a laboratory instrument).
 The problem with automatic garbage collection these days is not that it is slow-in fact, the automatic systems do about as well as handcrafted storage allocation.
 The problem is that they make it convenient for the programmer to generate a lot of garbage in the first place.
 Programmers in conventional languages, who have to clean up their own garbage, tend to be more careful and use static rather than dynamic storage more often.